 {% endfor %}

-This will check each onemyTextcharacter in it, and display it differently according to its type.
+This will check each onemyTextcharacter in it and display it differently according to its type.

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

-Q2: How to traverse and display the split array?A2: Whether it issplitOrmake_listThe split results are all arrays (or lists), and you can use the loop tags built into the AnQi CMS template to iterate over and display each element of the array.
-For example,{% for item in array_variable %}The loop tags to iterate over and display each element of the array.{% for tag in tagsString|split:"," %}<span>{{ tag }}</span>{% endfor %}.
+Q2: How to traverse and display the split array?A2: Whether it issplitOrmake_listThe results after splitting are all arrays (or lists), you can use the built-in tags in Anqi CMS templates to{% for item in array_variable %}loop through and display each element in the array.
+For example,{% for tag in tagsString|split:"," %}<span>{{ tag }}</span>{% endfor %}.

-Q3: If you want to concatenate the split array back into a string, which filter should you use?A3: If you need to reconnect the split array elements into a string, you can usejoina filter.
-This filter is different fromsplitfunction is exactly the opposite.
-For example,{{ productList|join:" - " }}will join the array["Apple", "Banana", "Orange"]to concatenate into a string"Apple - Banana - Orange".
+Q3: If you want to recombine the split array into a string, which filter should you use?A3: If you need to reconnect the split array elements into a string, you can usejoinFilter.
+This filter is different fromsplitThe function is exactly the opposite.
+For example,{{ productList|join:" - " }}It will join the array["Apple", "Banana", "Orange"]into a string"Apple - Banana - Orange".